pjvds/born2code.net/_posts/2013-05-27-simplify-your-jekyll-publishing-process-with-wercker.md

 keywords: [wercker, jekyll, continuous deployment, Amazone S3]
 ---

-With many [blogger moving to static site generators](https://www.google.nl/search?q=popular+bloggers+moving+to+jekyll) and success stories like [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) people are accepting static site generators as a serious alternative.
-Especially when security and performance are important.
+With many [bloggers moving to static site generators](https://www.google.nl/search?q=popular+bloggers+moving+to+jekyll) and success stories like [Obama's $250 million fundraising platform](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) people are accepting static site generators as a serious alternative.
+Especially when security and performance is important.

-Beside all the goodness static site generators offer, they come with a price.
+Beside all the goodness that static site generators offer, they come with a price.
 You need to regenerate the site every time the content changes.
 This must be done by a machine that has the static site generator software installed.
-For Jekyll this means [Ruby](http://www.ruby-lang.org/) and [Jekyll](http://jekyllrb.com).
-Although this may not be a problem for your development machine, it will held you from finishing an article on your tablet or fixing a typo from your cell phone.
+Although this may not be a problem when you are at the office, it will hold you from finishing an article on your tablet or fixing a typo from your cell phone.

 ## Wercker to the rescue!